Sandile Shezi - how a boy from South Africa turned into a Forex wonder

-Forex trading in South Africa is very popular.
+Forex trading in South Africa is very popular as showcased by Sandile Shezi.
 Over the years, it has become one of the top destinations for Forex traders around the world.
 According to official data from 2019, the national currency of the country, South African rand, was the 18th most commonly traded currency around the world.

 Over the years, many amazing Forex traders were introduced to the world from South Africa.
 One of them, Sandile Shezi, took the world by storm.
 Shezi is SA’s youngest self-made millionaire, who started his huge success at the age of only 23.